mrbbfst/web-project-source-watcher/README.md

 **--source** - the directory in which the created files of the front-end project are located.

+**--targetmono** - Path to target folder which contains all files, with slash on the end.

 **--targejs** - the directory to which JavaScript files will be copied.

 **--targethtml** - directory to which HTML files will be copied.